Beta delayed neutron emission of $N=84$ $^{132}$Cd

 {\it Conclusions.} We measured the $^{132}$Cd beta-delayed gamma and, for the first time, neutron emission.
-We used the time-of-flight technique to measure the neutron intensity distribution as a function of energy and obtained the GT strength populating unbound states in $^{132}$In .
+We used the time-of-flight technique to measure the neutron intensity distribution as a function of energy and obtained the GT strength populating unbound states in $^{132}$In.
+We note that, due to the estimated neutron branching ratio of 100\%, our GT strength distribution is likely complete up to the high-energy efficiency limit of our neutron detector.
 We performed Large Scale Shell Model calculations of the GT strength using the N$^3$LO interaction, resulting in an excellent agreement with our experimental distribution.
-The model distinguishes itself, when compared to previous calculations using global models, by the smaller fraction of the total strength that goes to FF transitions populating bound states.
-This, in turn, results in our calculations predicting larger neutron branching ratios that better match known values.
+The LSSM model distinguishes itself, when compared to calculations using ``global" models, by a smaller fraction of the strength going to FF transitions feeding bound states.
+This, in turn, results in predicting larger neutron branching ratios that better match known experimental values.
 The model also reproduces well the known half-lives of $N=82,84$ isotones between technetium and indium, as well as the $^{133,134}$In GT strength distributions previously presented in \cite{Xu2023,Heideman2023}.
+We utilized the half-lives and neutron branching ratios calculated using our LSSM in a {\it r}-process abundance calculation of a neutron star merger.
+We observe that our new half-lives and neutron branching ratios may make up to a 20\% difference with respect to the baseline abundance calculation across the second and third abundance peaks, as well as the actinides.
 Considering all these results together, we posit that our LSSM with N$^3$LO, anchored by our measurement of the $^{132}$Cd decay strength, is robust and applicable to the $Z<50$ and $N\geq82$ region of the chart of nuclei, of great interest to understand the nuclear structure of nuclei relevant to the astrophysical {\it r}-process.